Reece Duca: The Manager Who Outperformed Buffett

 A Diverse Leadership Background

-Duca has a broad experience in different leadership roles, and among other things, he co-founded GlobalEnglish in 1997 and served as its Chairman until July 2012.
+Duca has broad experience in different leadership roles, and among other things, he co-founded GlobalEnglish in 1997 and served as its Chairman until July 2012.
 The company quickly became a leading provider of cloud-based, on-demand English learning.
 At its height, GlobalEnglish served over 450 corporate customers, including 20% of all the Forbes Global 2000 companies like General Electric, HSBC, and Tata Consultancy Services.
 In 2012, GlobalEnglish was acquired by Pearson for a $90 million cash deal.

 His Involvement in The Learning Company (TLC)

 Duca was also involved with The Learning Company (TLC), another highlight of his career.
 He joined the board of directors of TLC and became its chairman in 1986.
-Under his leadership, IGSB became TLC’s largest shareholder.
+Under his leadership, IGSB became TLC's largest shareholder.
 This period was marked by significant growth for TLC, with revenues increasing at a compounded rate of 36% from $2.4 million to $53.2 million between 1985 and 1995.
-The company’s profitability also saw a substantial increase, going from breakeven to a pre-tax margin of 20% during the same time-frame.
+The company's profitability also saw a substantial increase, going from breakeven to a pre-tax margin of 20% during the same time frame.

 TLC's continued success culminated in its public offering in 1992, an IPO led by Morgan Stanley and Robertson, Stephens & Co.
 From 1992 to 1995, TLC achieved 16 consecutive quarters of revenue and profit growth, a remarkable feat that underscored the effectiveness of its business.
 TLC's transformation from early struggles to a decade of outstanding performance has, not surprisingly, become the subject of case studies at prestigious institutions like Harvard and Stanford.